Christine-Pinto/nightwatch-boilerplate/README.md

 ## configuration

-There are three config files in this project.
-One in the main folder for all the general configurations, one under tests/ for the specific configuration for the plain nightwatch tests and one under features/ for the specific configuration for the cucumber nightwatch tests.
+There are two config files in this project.
+One in the main folder (`nightwatch.conf.js`) for all the general configurations and one under `tests/nightwatch.conf.js` for the specific configuration for the plain nightwatch tests.

 ### to set up the default starting browser
 open nightwatch.conf.js in the main folder